About Nigerian Dwarf Goats

 - Hay (good quality grass mix-no mold or dust)

-- Loose goat mineral /baking soda feeder (can get two compartment holder).
+- Loose goat-specific mineral /baking soda feeder (small or large two compartment feeders are available).
 I use Sweetlix Meat Maker loose goat minerals and bulk-size baking soda from the grocery store.

 - Water bucket (I like the 2 gallon so I can keep them clean and fresh).
 Heated buckets for winter in cold climates.

 - Raw apple cider vinegar for prevention of urinary calculi in male goats.
 This is so important!
 You can mix in the goat water when you clean the pail…just a splash is all you need to prevent a very painful and sometime deadly condition.

 - You do not need grain for pets but treats like animal crackers and fruits and some vegetables are great!